ThinkDataEd/curriculum/docs/unit3/lesson2.md

 2. Discuss each headline by asking the following questions:

-    100. What is the headline implying with its wording? <span style="color:grey">***1a is implying that you can stop global warming by becoming a pirate, 1b is implying that it’s possible to shrink your brain if you aren’t getting enough sleep, 1c is implying that having early language skills will decrease preschool tantrums, 1d is implying that dogs are more aggressive when they’ve been walked by men.***</span>
+    100. What is the headline implying with its wording? <span style="color:grey">***Answer: 1a is implying that you can stop global warming by becoming a pirate, 1b is implying that it’s possible to shrink your brain if you aren’t getting enough sleep, 1c is implying that having early language skills will decrease preschool tantrums, 1d is implying that dogs are more aggressive when they’ve been walked by men.***</span>

-    100. Is it implying causation or association? <span style="color:grey">***Discuss definitions of causation and association.
+    100. Is it implying causation or association? <span style="color:grey">***Answer: Discuss definitions of causation and association.
 Causation means there is a cause and effect relationship between variables.
 For example, heat causes water to boil; whereas association or correlation means that high values of one variable tend to be associated with high